janosh/blog/content/posts/2019-07-01~useDarkMode/useDarkMode.md

 ## `useLocalStorage`

 The `useLocalStorage` hook looks a little complicated at first but that's mostly just because it contains some event dispatching and listening that makes it (and by extension `useDarkMode`) global.
 By global I mean that all invocations of `useLocalStorage` with the same `key` will stay in sync.
-If one changes the value associated with `key` at one call site, all others will update to this value as well.
+If you change the value associated with `key` at one call site, all others will update to this value as well.

 This is quite useful for implementing dark mode (and probably other use cases) because the component that controls the site's color scheme might be much further up the component tree than the user-facing component `DarkMode` which actually changes the color scheme setting.
-This way you don't have to use [React's Context API](https://reactjs.org/docs/context.html) or pass the value and setter function for `colorScheme` down a component chain.
+This way you don't have to use [React's Context API](https://reactjs.org/docs/context.html) or pass the value and setter function for `colorMode` down a component chain.

 ```js:title=src/hooks/useLocalStorage.js
 import { useState } from 'react'